snowbowls/W.B.T.T.R.Y.A.Y.C.E.W/README.md

   <img src="images/Spot_the_Phish_Game.png"/>
 </p>

-Our experiment will start with a 12 minute training video that will introduce the participant on what is phising, the motivation behind criminals and how they use phishing, and how to avoid falling victim to phishing attempts.
+Our experiment will start with a 12 minute training video that will introduce the participant on what is phishing, the motivation behind criminals and how they use phishing, and how to avoid falling victim to phishing attempts.
 Next the participant will be able to apply what they learned to an 8 minute interactive phishing activity that allow them to decide whether or not an email is a phishing attempt.
 The acitivty will provide a score to the user after the completion of the activity.

 <p align="center">
 <img src="images/Phishing_Fundamentals-preview.png" width="350" height="270"/> <img src="images/Spot_the_Phish_Game-preview.png" width="350" height="270"/>